PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Transpose/unary-fanout result propagation implementation checkpoint

+`run_transpose_unary_fanout()` and its lowerer helper now return the active three-dictionary tuple for both policy variants.
+The sole post-QDQ direct call retains `_layout_pass_set_1_transpose_unary_fanout_results` between `_layout_pass_set_1_final_attention_quantized_suffix_results` and `_layout_pass_set_1_final_safe_binary_results`.
+It remains unconsumed and observation-only.

+The default-policy callback registered in `AttentionRecoveryContext` now returns its three-dictionary tuple into the parent's existing callback slot instead of `None`.
+The attention-gate/QDQ parent continues to discard its enclosing result and has no summary, guard, or consumer, so runtime pass behavior is unchanged.

+The first implementation gate exposed three stale structural contracts that required the sole direct helper call to remain a raw expression or the final suffix successor to remain uncaptured (`368 passed, 3 failed`).
+They now require the new target and unchanged RHS/policy.
+These were characterization adjustments, not production regressions.

+Implementation validation completed sequentially under `uv`:

+- both Transpose/unary-fanout policy variants, attention callback, suffix and safe-binary boundaries, architecture, and pass-efficiency coverage:
+  `371 passed in 20.83s`
+- branch-changed broad suite: `1589 passed in 28.35s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The implementation adds only transparent returns and one direct assignment.
+It adds no pass invocation, summary, guard, order/policy change, dependency, public API change, or TensorFlow import path.
+These checks do not claim a model-corpus run.

+At resume, audit the parent `_run_attention_gate_qdq_recovery_sequence()` result contract now that its Transpose/unary-fanout callback slot is populated.
+Inventory every direct parent invocation and preserve their distinct boundaries before changing the parent runner or helper.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the